gratajik/book-memory-bank/README.md

    - Begin in Plan Mode to establish basic story elements
    - Your first prompt will be "initialize memory bank".
 This will create and update memory banks files, to get started
    - Describe what you want to write.
 Make the first line meaningful, as that's what will show up in Clines history.
    - Add detail - at any level you want.
 You can start with a basic description and then iterate - or add as much detail as you want.
-This might include main character(s), 1st or 3rd perspective, tone, plot points, locations, et al.
+This might include main character(s), 1st or 3rd perspective, tone, plot points, locations, et al.  It's recommend to set the over all style of the book.
+For example, "Write this book in the style of Ernest Hemingway" - or "Write this book with a style of minimalist and direct, using simple language, short sentences, and subtle implication to convey deep meaning through action and dialogue" (which somewhat equates to how Hemingway wrote)
    - Answer any questions given to you.

 4. **Writing Process**: